lmika/oaipmh/README.md

 Installing
 ----------

+Download the latest release [here](releases/latest).

+To build from source:

 1. Download the GO SDK from [golang.org](http://golang.org/)
 2. Run `make deps all`
 3. Add `oaipmh` to your PATH

 Usage
 -----